Spring 2019 Senior Thesis Deadlines

-2. Submit one paper copy of your thesis to the Undergraduate Coordinator.
+2. Submit one single-side printed paper copy of your thesis to the Undergraduate Coordinator.
 Please do not have this print copy of your thesis bound or hole punched— the department will bind your thesis as part of an volume for archiving in the Department offices.

 3. Submit one digital copy via ScholarlyCommons (follow this guide for submission).
 This submission will include the completed Senior Thesis Author Agreement (on the last page of the submission guide), which must also be signed by your advisor.

 *Students who submit their completed thesis for the thesis prize deadline must still review with iThenticate, hand in a hard copy and submit their thesis via ScholarlyCommons by the April 24, 2019 deadline.

 Each year the Department of Anthropology awards a cash prize for the best senior thesis.
 A special committee made up of members of the Anthropology faculty will judge the submitted theses based on writing ability, originality of research, clear presentation of the problem or issue, research design, methodology, theoretical framework, and interpretation.

 In 2019, the thesis prize deadline will be Friday, March 13.
 Please contact the Undergraduate Coordinator with any questions.

 [This information was prepared by Clark Erickson in 1998 and revised by Erickson and Kristin Cahn von Seelen in Spring of 2006.
 It was further revised and updated by Ariel Smith in 2012, Shannon Renninger in 2016, and Kate Moore and Ruth Styles in 2018]